robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0006/README.md

 # ACS-85-0006

-Square wave VCO with randomness added to period
+Square wave VCO with randomness added to the period.

 ## Overview